epicuri-ai/blog-content/posts/2025-06-17-breaking-ais-last-mile.md

 For a technology so powerful, artificial intelligence has remained strangely powerless.
 Today's large-language models (LLMs) can draft essays, debug complex code, and even pass bar exams, yet they falter at seemingly simple tasks like ordering printer ink, booking dental appointments, or updating restaurant menus.

-This frustrating gap—AI's "last mile"—exists between sophisticated reasoning and real-world execution.
+This frustrating gap, AI's "last mile", exists between sophisticated reasoning and real-world execution.
 It's not due to limitations in AI's intelligence but because today's internet was designed for human users, not autonomous agents.
 It is a fragmented landscape of closed-door APIs, proprietary marketplaces, and restrictive walled gardens, each guarding the real-time data necessary for practical actions.

 Until now, this barrier has constrained AI's extraordinary potential, leaving businesses and consumers struggling through manual, inefficient processes.

 ### Announcing Epicuri: The Open Internet for Autonomous Action

 Today, we're thrilled to announce **Epicuri**, a innovative open, permissionless protocol explicitly designed for autonomous real-world action.
-Epicuri acts as a universal registry, allowing any business—from global airlines to local bakeries—to directly publish real-time capabilities.
+Epicuri acts as a universal registry, allowing any business, from global airlines to local bakeries, to directly publish real-time capabilities.
 Information such as seat availability, live inventory, open appointments, and dynamic menus becomes instantly accessible and actionable by any AI agent, anywhere.

 For AI agents, Epicuri transforms obstacles into opportunities.
 Rather than being trapped in endless planning loops, agents now seamlessly discover and execute tasks.